-The front bedroom has a double bed (140 x 200cm) and an extendable bed (80cm x 130-200cm).
-The back bedroom has a double bed and a single bed (90cm x 200cm) while the third bedroom has a small double bed (120cm x 200cm).
+The front bedroom has a double bed (150cm x 200cm).
+The back bedroom has a double bed (140cm x 200cm) and a single bed (90cm x 200cm) while the third bedroom has a single bed (90cm x 200cm).
 All the bedrooms have a washbasin.
 All bedding is provided and the beds are ready on your arrival.

 At the rear is a small enclosed garden with trees and a small lawn.
 Tables, chairs and sun umbrellas are provided, as is a barbeque.
-In the garage you can play table tennis and we have five bicycles for use by guests.
+We have several bicycles for use by guests.